Mephie256/Imprintly/README.md

 ## ✅ Summary

 **Imprintly** is a SaaS platform where users can generate stunning images by adding their custom text — such as names, quotes, or Bible verses — on high-quality backgrounds.
-The free tier allows up to 3 image generations, after which users can upgrade via Stripe for unlimited access.
+The free tier allows up to 6 image generations per month, after which users can upgrade via Stripe for unlimited access.

 ---